-Deputy Head of the Admissions Committee, Acting Rector of V. N. Karazin Kharkiv National University of the exam for admission to study at the third (educational and scientific) level of higher education in the specialty 091 Biology and Biochemistry
+Deputy Head of the Admissions Committee, Vicerector from scientific and pedagogical work of V. N. Karazin Kharkiv National University of the exam for admission to study at the third (educational and scientific) level of higher education in the specialty E1 Biology and Biochemistry

-Oleksandr HOLOVKO
+\\\\ Oleksandr HOLOVKO